PathMaker Bridge Cancer Research Program for Educators

 - Child care supplements of $400 for eligible teachers (limited available)

-- Travel stipends for teachers who need financial assistance to travel to and from Salt Lake City and their home for the six-week research experience (only available to participants who stay in on-campus housing)
+- Travel support for teachers who need financial assistance to travel to and from Salt Lake City and their home for the six-week research experience (only available to participants who stay in on-campus housing)

 - Opportunity to apply for and attend a regional or national conference to present their finished work (all conference expenses and travel will be paid for by the program)